decentralized-identity/linked-vp/spec/spec.md

 presentations are statically linked and published by the [holder][holder].
 Any entity that knows the [holder's][holder] DID is able to discover, access and verify the linked presentations without interaction between [holder][holder] and [verifier][verifier].
 This flow requires additional caution from the [holder][holder] to ensure the integrity, authenticity and timeliness of linked presentations.
-In addition to the security mechanisms of verifiable credentials and presentations [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY), the `challenge` and `domain` search parameters in the linked presentation URL can help the [holder][holder] to increase the level of assurance that [verifiers][verifier] will receive the authorized and most up to date and version of the presentation.
+The security properties `nonce`, `challenge`, and `domain` that are useful for interactive challenge-response protocols as specified by verifiable credential data [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY) can not be used to secure linked presentations.

 Independent of the successful verification of linked presentations, [verifiers][verifier] should note that a linked verifiable presentation only proves control over the [holder's][holder] DID at the time of link creation.